aksugat/ComfyUI-INT8-Fast-ROCM/README.md

 A: Pre-Lora is a way to merge the lora weights to a BF16 checkpoint within ComfyUI before you quantize the model.
 This requires an unquantized base model, and enabling on-the-fly quantization.
 It is generally a higher quality way to apply a lora.

+Q: Torch compile takes forever and I hate it

+A: Use the torch compile node from [KJ Nodes](https://github.com/kijai/ComfyUI-KJNodes) and ensure you set the disable dynamic VRAM toggle.

 # Requirements: